nystudio107/craft-code-editor/README.md

 ### In the Craft CP

-Code Editor works just like the Craft CMS `forms` macros that should be familiar to plugin and module developers.
+Code Editor works just like the Craft CMS `forms` macros that should be familiar to plugin and module v4ers.

 #### Import Macros